mayankchauhan96/Fake-news-detector/README.md

 ##There are basically following technologies to be used here:
 ---
-Framework used : vue.js
+Framework used : vue.js,
-Backend process: Flask
+Backend process: Flask,
-Database: firebase
+Database: firebase,
-ML model (not started till now)
+ML model (not started till now),
 Whatsapp business api

 ### Compiles and hot-reloads for front-end development